sezanzeb/sezanlight/readme.md

 Reads your screen contents and sends it to a remote raspberry that has single-color rgb lights, which are controlled using one PWM gpio pin per R, G and B.

 Using Xlib in c++ was the fastest way to read screen pixels I have come across.
 Since there is only a single color that needs to be figured out, the whole process can be kept minimalistic.
 Therefore It's rather fast.
+It sparsly checks a few places on the screen (150 pixels by default) and puts extra weight on those with high saturation and high lightness.

 # dependencies